Spacetime Bananas with EOW Branes and Spins: Spacetime Bananas with EOW Branes

 \section{Spacetime Bananas with EOW Branes}

-{3.\arabic{equation}} In this section, we explore a generalization of the spacetime banana by incorporating the EOW branes.
+{3.\arabic{equation}} In this section, we propose another possible way to regulate the spacetime banana by incorporating the EOW branes.
 We will make use of the EOW branes in two different ways.
 In the first scenario, akin to the standard AdS/BCFT formalism, the EOW brane intersects with the AdS boundary, thereby introducing a physical boundary in the dual CFT.
 This allows us to investigate the possibility that using the cone geometry and the banana geometry with EOW branes to compute the correlation functions in a BCFT.
 In the second scenario, we consider a floating EOW brane (possibly with defects) in the bulk.
 We demonstrate that we can replace the $I_{\text{GHY}}(\text{stretch})$ with $I_{\text{EOW}}$ in \eqref{eq:action} to obtain the same result.